w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

+### Further improvement

-A header row can be used to clarify the table even further:
+Building on the example above, adding a header row can help to make the table even clearer and describe the content of the data cells better.

 {::nomarkdown}
 <%= sample_start %>